 Visits brought delegates to our homes but also met “American” events – traditional Thanksgiving dinner, cookouts, ballgames, square dancing and fancy dinners.
 Exchanges allowed Mount Prospect organizations to interact with the French.
 Some visited over lunch, or some at the French Market held by the Lion’s Club every fall.
 Below is a 2013 visit to Mount Prospect with the park district hosting a cookout.

 In 2013 the delegation visit also held a dinner to which the community was invited.

-Most Visits exchanged both elected and non – elected residents interested in the exchanges –
+Most Visits exchanged both elected and non – elected residents who are interested in the exchanges.

 On May 29 to June 5, 2011, during an Exchange visit to Sévres, we extended the trip of the Chateaus of Loire Valley – Planned were castles and chateaus of the Kings, Queens, and aristocracy.
 Included in the trip of the Loire (River) Valley was the Chateau de Villandry and it’s Gardens.
 Those gardens were Ornamental (with different plants and flowers symbolizing different kinds of love); Water (plants around a pond); Sun (with its oranges and yellows); the Maze (symbolizes a man’s path on earth); Herb and Vegetable Gardens that supplied the residents of the Chateau.

 Paula and Gary Randant hosted delegates and dinners at their home.
 Here they are next to a moat in 2011.
 Paula was president of the Illinois Sister Cities Organization.
 Gary was always by her side.

 As the 2011 visit approached, I thought exchanges between business people would be another chapter.
 I was honored to have owner of Mount Prospect Child Care to join the delegation – Michael and his daughter, Ashleen Davey.